Never Fade (song): Release and reception

-The song debuted at No. 1 on Amazon's Best Sellers in Rock, and at No. 20 on Amazon's Top 100 Paid Songs.

 Live performances

 The song was performed live for the first time during Alice in Chains' concert at the Queen Elizabeth Theatre in Vancouver, Canada on August 22, 2018, and was frequently performed throughout the Rainier Fog tour.

 Music video

 A music video directed by Adam Mason was released on Alice in Chains' official YouTube channel on November 1, 2018.
 It continues the storyline from the previous music video for the single "The One You Know", and features actors Paul Sloan, Viktoriya Dov, Eric Michael Cole, Mike Hatton, Jerry Raines Jr., and Darri Ingolfsson in clips from the upcoming sci-fi film Black Antenna, also directed by Mason.
 The music video also features the band performing in a studio colored by red and green lights.

 On June 27, 2019, a new version of the music video was released on YouTube as the ninth episode from the miniseries Black Antenna, also directed by Mason and starring the same actors.
 This version does not feature the band performing.